adamroach/heapspurs/README.md

 ![](images/2023-02-23-18-02-09-image.png)

 In this example, the BSS symbol `runtime.allm` is pointing to the object that is keeping our object alive.
 This isn't actually all that interesting, since that's where Go stores all of the OS threads that are available to do things (it's "all the m's" as that term is explained at [https://go.dev/src/runtime/HACKING](https://go.dev/src/runtime/HACKING)).
-But since we know what that *is* (see its definition in [runtime/runtime2.go](https://go.dev/src/runtime/runtime2.go)), we can try to figure things our ourselves.
+But since we know what that *is* (see its definition in [runtime/runtime2.go](https://go.dev/src/runtime/runtime2.go)), we can try to figure things out ourselves.

 ```
 ./heapspurs heapdump --program ./heapspurs --print